James-Hao/HOPE/README.md

   	-del Test_del.txt
 ```

 The script needs two inputs.
-The ``"-ifa"`` parameter is the input of the corresponding amplicon sequence, and the ``"-iat"`` is the input filtered from the "Alleles_frequency_table.txt" file analyzed by CRISPResso2.
-For example, in PE mode, select the table after filting "Primed-edited" and "Modified" as input, for example:
+The ``"-ifa"`` parameter is the input of the corresponding amplicon sequence, and the ``"-iat"`` is the input filtered from the ``"Alleles_frequency_table.txt" file analyzed by CRISPResso2.
+For example, filter the column” Reference_Name“ as ”Prime-edited“ and column ”Read_Status“ as ”MODIFIED“.

 ```bash
 Aligned_Sequence	Reference_Sequence	Reference_Name	Read_Status	n_deleted	n_inserted	n_mutated	#Reads	%Reads